jxnblk/blog/src/posts/mathematical-web-typography.md

 Taking a look at the numbers used in screen-based media, there are a lot of powers of two.
 The default font size for most browsers is 16px, which is 2<sup>4</sup>.
-Screens are digital media, and everything boils down to binary and is based around bits and bytes.
+Screens are digital media, and everything boils down to binary bits and bytes.
 Because they are directly tied to graphics memory, nearly all screen dimensions are based on sums of powers of two, and are often divisible by 16.
 For example, the [XGA](https://en.wikipedia.org/wiki/Graphics_display_resolution#XGA_.281024.C3.97768.29)